dblock/code.dblock.org/_posts/2012/2012-03-29-grape-020-released.markdown

 - Cookies
 - Anchoring

 Grape is a great project.
-It’s always an honor to contribute to systems written by much stronger Ruby developers.
+It's always an honor to contribute to systems written by much stronger Ruby developers.
 Many of my pull requests would get rejected and [Michael](https://github.com/mbleigh) would then rewrite the feature with a much improved architecture (API modules is one of those).
 I feel like I really learned something in this process.
 Open-source FTW!